ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Note that sometimes the Verifier and Relying Party are not separate and thus there is no need for a protocol to carry Attestation Results.

-### Use as Attestation Evidence

-Any claim defined in this document or in the IANA CWT or JWT registry may be used in Attestation Evidence.

-Attestation Evidence nearly always has to be signed or otherwise have authenticity and integrity protection because the Attester is remote relative to the Verifier.
-Usually, this is by using COSE/JOSE signing where the signing key is an attestation key provisioned into the entity/device by its manufacturer.
-The details of how this is achieved are beyond this specification, but see {{keyid}}.
-If there is already a suitable secure channel between the Attester and Verifier, UCCS may be used.

-### Use as Attestation Results
+### Relationship bewteen Attestation Evidence and Attestation Results

-Any claim defined in this document or in the IANA CWT or JWT registry may be used in Attestation Results.
+Any claim defined in this document or in the IANA CWT or JWT registry may be used in Attestation Evidence or Attestation Results.

-It is useful to characterize the relationship of claims in Evidence to those in Attestation Results.

 Many claims in Attestation Evidence simply will pass through the Verifier to the Relying Party without modification.
 They will be verified as authentic from the device by the Verifier just through normal verification of the Attester's signature.